davidcameron/windfall/README.md

 }
 </pre>

-"Review" gets a couple things by inheriting "post".
-It doesn't need to declare data types for inherited properties, and it doesn't even name the post author, as all (or most) reviews are written by the author declared in "post".
+``review`` gets a couple things by inheriting ``post``.
+It doesn't need to declare data types for inherited properties, and it doesn't even name the post author, as all (or most) reviews are written by the author declared in ``post``.

-Lets check out a real example; something you'd actually want to display on your site:
+Let's check out a real example, something you'd actually want to display on your site:

 ##### Example Review
 <pre>